 In beauty all is restored.

-I thought about what I was to face, wondering whether I'd be one of the men to die.
-It was five o'clock in the morning, November 4, 1942, the most terrifying day of my life to date.
+I thought about what I was to face, wondering whether I’d be one of the men to die.
+It was five o’clock in the morning, November 4, 1942, the most terrifying day of my life.

-As we drew closer, the black smoke settling on my skin, I saw a helmet floating in the water.
+As we drew closer, the black smoke, brought in on a heavy, slow wind, settled on my skin, and the sharp smell of explosives stung my nose.
+I saw a helmet floating in the water.
 I tried not to look too closely, not wanting to see whether it was American or Japanese.

 “We can do that,” said Roy quietly.
 “Nothing to it.”